jmaglic/radix/documentation/CLASS_Node_handle.md

 manipulating the key of a mapped object without moving or reallocating the mapped object.
 However, the underlying type for storing the value pair is std::pair<const key_type,mapped_type>, i.e. the key is immutable.
 Changing the key seems impossible without introducing undefined behaviour.
-Therefore Nodes\_handle does not allow changing the key.
+Therefore Node\_handle does not allow changing the key.

 ```c++
 const key_type& key() const;